-Child Custody, Contact & Maintenance In Gambia
+Child Custody, Contact & Maintenance

 As family lawyers, with expertise in areas such as custody and child access rights, financial maintenance arrangements, child abduction in The Gambia and internationally, Solie Law can help you sort out any issues you have in relation to child contact and residence.

 Given the importance of these issues, we suggest you seek our professional advice from our family lawyers who have expertise in child contact and access matters.
 We can help you through the legal process and we work to obtain the best result for everyone involved.

 Our Family Law Team are specialists in mediation and collaborative ways of resolving disputes, We work with Mothers, Fathers, Step Parents and Grandparents regarding child custody advice.

 “Residence” refers to where a child will live when their parents separate or divorce.
 “Contact”, as the name suggests, refers to specified contact that the parent without residence has with the child.

 Some families manage to be extremely flexible and do not require the input of the court.
 On the other hand, matters often become so fraught that some families need the court to set out specific dates and times for contact.

 Granting or Setting Up Power of Attorney in Gambia